brunoerg/asmapy/README.md

 ```

 Use `--allasn` to fetch all ASN for every prefix instead of unique originating one.

-Use `--singleoutput` to combine all dumps into one file
+Use `--singleoutput` to combine all dumps into one file.

 #### 3. Converting a file to binary